MaineHealth Lyme disease researcher Dr. Robert Smith. Derek Davis/Staff Photographer

 “We don’t currently have much in the way of tools to treat this,” Smith said.

 Some patients have undergone extensive, long-term courses of antibiotics, but Smith said there isn’t sufficient evidence for that treatment, or others.
-The U.S. Centers for Disease Control says there is no evidence that long-term antibiotic treatment helps with chronic Lyme.
+The U.S. Centers for Disease Control and Prevention says there is no evidence that long-term antibiotic treatment helps with chronic Lyme.

 The symptoms of post-treatment Lyme disease syndrome can mimic other, similar conditions, such as chronic fatigue syndrome, caused by other infections or diseases.
 Sometimes patients believe they have chronic Lyme disease, but there is no way to be sure without biopsies and other testing to determine whether someone has contracted the bacteria from a tick bite.